 Setup SSO on your Pathwright account in 3 steps:

 Verify that the login system you'd like to use supports one of the SSO methods listed above (contact us if you're not sure).

-If you're not on the Enterprise Plan, you'll need to upgrade to the Enterprise Plan in order to setup SSO for your account or request SSO as an "add on" to your existing plan for an additional fee.
+If you're not on the Enterprise Plan, you'll need to upgrade to the Enterprise Plan in order to setup SSO for your account or it may be added on to the Complete Plan for an additional fee by special agreement.
 If you'd like to upgrade your plan, contact us.

 Let us know that you're ready to implement SSO, and we'll be in touch with the setup steps.
 Setup usually takes between 2 and 5 business days.